canizalesjaime/Mth4300_algorithms_and_programming/class_notes/week4/multidimensional_arrays-09_17/readme.md

 ## table of contents
 1. Solutions to in class assignments
 2. Arrays Continued
-3. Recursion
+3. In class assignments

-4. In class assignments
+## Solutions to in class assignments
 1. Create a program that reads 10 real numbers from the standard input and calculates their sum.
 After the user enters the 10 numbers the program should print all the numbers entered by the user, and also print the sum of the numbers.
 [Solution](./class_assignment_solutions/question1.cpp)
 2. Create a program that reads real numbers of type double from the user input until it reads a negative number or zero.
 The negative number (or zero) means that the input is over.
 You are allowed to assume that the input from the user will contain at least one positive element.
 The program should calculate the maximum of the numbers provided by the user.[Solution](./class_assignment_solutions/question2.cpp)